30 new COVID-19 cases in Southeastern Idaho - Local News 8

 SIPH covers Bannock, Bear Lake, Bingham, Butte, Caribou, Franklin, Oneida and Power counties.

-Eastern Idaho Public Health has not released an update yet for Tuesday.
+Eastern Idaho Public Health has not yet issued an update for Wednesday.
 You can view more HERE.

 EIPH COVID-19 risk level monitor has four categories: minimal, moderate, high and critical.
 Bonneville and Teton Counties are in the Moderate Risk Category.